-Ford is rightly proud of its little-engine-that-could 1.0-litre three-cylinder EcoBoost petrol engines – and you can get two versions in the B-MAX.
-They both offer superior efficiency with pretty reasonable performance, and the more powerful of the pair is great fun to drive, with good acceleration and even a nice thrumming engine noise.
-The best diesel is the pricier 1.6-litre TDCi, which offers the lowest emissions and the best economy of more than 70mpg, plus it also outperforms the 1.5-litre diesel.
-Unfortunately, the automatic version only comes with the older, thirstier 1.6-litre petrol engine.
+Ford's impressive 1.0-litre three-cylinder EcoBoost petrol engine is something to be proud of and there are two different versions available for the B-MAX.
+Both engines are fairly good performers considering their excellent efficiency.
+The most powerful of the pair is really fun to drive, with decent acceleration and pleasant engine noise.
+The better diesel is the more expensive 1.6-litre TDCi, which has the lowest emissions and combined fuel economy of more than 70mpg.
+It also outperforms the 1.5-litre diesel.
+Unfortunately, the automatic version of the B-Max only comes with the older, less economical 1.6-litre petrol engine.

 Interior & comfort

 An easy car to live with and enjoy

 Without the B-pillar in the way, the B-MAX is about as easy to access as is possible without actually taking the doors off.
 There's also loads of leg and headroom inside, in both the front and the back.
 All the seats are comfy and supportive, and the driving position is good thanks to plenty of adjustment in the seat and the steering wheel.
 Main controls are well positioned and easy to reach, but there a few too many buttons cluttering the dashboard, like in the Fiesta.
 But that's nitpicking, as the B-MAX is a very comfortable car overall.

 Practicality & boot space